morizotter/imgui-opengl-glfw-glew-cmake-demo/README.md

 The purpose of this project is to combine ImGui with glew and CMake.
 The original example is written with gl3w instead of glew.
 I personally preffers glew.
 As for CMake, I want to get used to it to build.

 This project generates a stand alone demo app.
-Currently it is build only on Apple environment (only on Macs) but the build system and libraries are all crass-platform so it is possible to expand for build in Windows and Linux environment.
+Currently it has been built only on Apple and Windows environments, and, due to the structure of the project, linux builds should theoretically take minimal effort.

 ![mac-app.gif](https://cloud.githubusercontent.com/assets/536954/21741987/a3e00126-d528-11e6-81ce-4a1691e7ac6f.gif)